stevie-mccomb/TypeScape/README.md

     {
         // ...

-        this.bottom = Stage.instance.bottom - 32; // Position the ship at the bottom of the `Stage` when it spawns.
+        this.bottom = Stage.instance.bottom - 32; // Vertically position the ship at the bottom of the `Stage`.
+        this.centerX = Stage.instance.width * 0.5; // Horizontally position the ship in the center of the `Stage`.
     }

     /**